The University of Strasbourg Symposium

 The Symposium welcomes a range of topics related to usability, particularly in connection with technical communication and localization.
 Topics to consider include:

-• Contexts to study when doing usability and design research on access and accessibility
+• The contexts we study when doing research on usability and design

-• Approaches to test or apply usability and design research to address access and accessibility
+• The methods we use to test or apply prior research in usability and design

-• Ways culture, language, and society affect usability and design per access and accessibility
+• The ways culture, language, and society affect our understanding of usability and design

 Details on the Symposium